dayCod/gart-website/README.md

 password: gartstudioproject
 ```

 Enjoy exploring the Gart Studio Project website and creating beautiful photo products!
-If you have any questions or need assistance, please don't hesitate to contact us.
+If you have any questions or need assistance, please don't hesitate to contact us:
+- Telegram: @DayCodes.